KParthSingh/SearchEngineJumpPlus/README.md

 </div>

 ## Project Description
-This project is like a International version of https://github.com/MUTED64/SearchEngineJumpPlus forked after version 5.31.15.
+This project is like a International version of [original SearchEngineJumpPlus](https://github.com/MUTED64/SearchEngineJumpPlus) forked after version 5.31.15.
 Originally it was created in Chinese language, so I translated it into English.
 Removed several Chinese websites and added new ones.

 ## Instructions